komparo/rosetta-pipeline/assets/contributing.md

 Add the example in [Snakefile](Snakefile) within the appropriate framework.

-## Characterizing a framework
+## Characterising a framework

-Still a WIP
+Work in progress

 When citing articles, use the style followed by manubot, i.e. `[@doi:10.1101/276907]`.